chaturthi20/banking_applicational/README.md

 # Output:
  # FVTPL 8000
  # KELP 9000
-# Copy below statements
+# Copy above statements
-# Paste the statement the compiler
+# Paste the statement into the compiler
-# Repet the statements till the last one
+# Repeat the statements till the last one